Statistical-Methods-for-Engineering/Special_GitHub_Site_Part_3.1_LargeNumbers_3.1.1.2/README.md

 # Special GitHub Site Module 3.1 Law of Large Numbers
 # Introductory-Statistical-Methods-for-Biomedical-Engineering

 The course will be using JupyterLab Notebooks to support statistical concepts for Introductory Statistical Methods for Engineering.
-This is a special repository for the Part 3.1 Basic Probability of Events and Coin Flipping Examples and is the second of these examples: 3.1.1.2
+This is a special repository for the Part 3.1 Basic Probability of Events and Coin Flipping Examples and is the third of these examples: 3.1.1.3

 # Interactive NoteBook and Voilà